author and publisher.

 For a short bio and publication sized photo, please click here.

 About Andy Hunt

 Andy started in the do-it-yourself days of CP/M and the S100 bus, of Heathkits and Radio Electronics.
 Andy wrote his first real program, a combination text editor and database manager, for an Ohio Scientific Challenger 4P.
 It was a great era for tinkering.
 Andy started hacking in 6502 assembler, modifying operating systems, and wrote his first commercial program (a Manufacturing Resources Planning system) in 1981.
 He taught himself Unix and C, and began to design and architect larger, more connected systems.

 Andy joined up with Dave Thomas and they wrote the seminal software development book, The Pragmatic Programmer, followed a year later by the original Programming Ruby: The Pragmatic Programmer’s Guide, which introduced the Western world to this new language from Japan.
-Together they founded The Pragmatic Programmers and have became increasingly well known, as founders of the agile movement and authors of the Agile Manifesto, as well as proponents of Ruby and more flexible programming paradigms, and their Pragmatic Bookshelf publishing business, helping keep developers at the top of their game.
+Together they founded The Pragmatic Programmers and are well known as founders of the agile movement and authors of the Agile Manifesto, as well as proponents of Ruby and more flexible programming paradigms.
+They founded the Pragmatic Bookshelf publishing business in 2003, helping keep developers at the top of their game.

-Andy is a founder of the Pragmatic Programmers, founder of the Agile Alliance and author of the Agile Manifesto, and author of seven books.
+Andy is a founder of the Pragmatic Programmers, founder of the Agile Alliance and one of the 17 authors of the Agile Manifesto, and author of a dozen or so books on programming, agile methods and learning, as well as science fiction and adventure.
 He is an active musician and woodworker, and continues looking for new areas where he can stir things up.

 - Jonathan Corbett, Oak Hill Photography